RSooriya/Android/readme.md

 Android Repository
 ==================

-This repository contains complete code for Android blog posts on [hmkcode.com](http://hmkcode.com)
+This repository is a cloned repository and is owned now by RSooriya